-The petitioner is a private Nursing Home represented through its Managing Partner.
-It is situated at Cuttack which is within the jurisdiction of CESCO.
+The petitioner is a private Nursing Home represented through its Manager.
+It is situated at Jobra, Cuttack which is within the jurisdiction of CESCO.
 The O.Ps. are the authorities of CESCO and they were supplying electricity to the Nursing Home on the basis of an agreement.
 The petitioner states that they had been regularly paying energy bills raised by the O.Ps. from time to time.
-On 14.3.2002 at about 11.00 A.M., the O.Ps. suddenly came to the Nursing Home and inspected its premises in the presence of its Manager.
-The O.Ps. disconnected power supply at the time of inspection and took signatures of the Manager on some printed formats giving him to understand that the power supply to the Nursing Home would be restored after he signed the printed formats.
+On 14.3.2002 at about 3.30 P.M., the O.Ps. suddenly came to the Nursing Home and inspected its premises in the presence of one attendant of the Centre.
+The O.Ps. disconnected power supply at the time of inspection and took signatures of the attendant on some printed formats giving him to understand that the power supply to the Nursing Home would be restored after he signed the printed formats.
 But, power supply was not restored after he signed the formats.
-On 15.3.2002, O.Ps. served field testing report dt.14.3.2002 (Annexure-1) on the petitioner alleging that the meter of the Nursing Home was tampered.
-Vide their letter No.1825 dt.18.3.2002, the O.Ps. served on the petitioner a penal bill amounting to Rs.2,40,850/- (Rupees two lakh forty thousand eight hundred fifty) only (Annexure-2) alleging that the meter was tampered and there was theft of power.
+On 16.3.2002, O.Ps. served on the petitioner a penal bill amounting to Rs.5,91,732/- on the basis of alleged meter by-passing.
 As power supply to the Nursing Home was not restored, the petitioner instituted C.D.
-Case No.24 of 2002 before the State Consumer Disputes Redressal Commission, Orissa, Cuttack.
+Case No.41 of 2002 before the State Consumer Disputes Redressal Commission, Orissa, Cuttack.
 In that case, the Commission held that the disconnection was not proper and was arbitrary and directed the CESCO authorities to immediately restore power supply to the Nursing Home.
-The Commission further directed that restoration of power supply will be subject to the petitioner depositing a sum of Rs.25,000/- being part of the penalty amount without prejudice to his case.
-In view of such order of the Commission, the petitioner deposited Rs.25,000/- and the O.Ps. restored power supply to the Nursing Home.
-The Commission further directed the petitioner to move the complaint handling procedure under the 1998 Regulations or, if so advised, the appellate authority, as the case may be, against the imposition of penalty which the appropriate authority shall decide as per rules.
+The Commission further directed that restoration of power supply will be subject to the petitioner depositing a sum of Rs.25,000/- being part of the penalty amount without prejudice to this case.
+In view of such order of the Commission, the petitioner deposited Rs.25,000/- and the O.Ps. restored power supply to the Nursing Home on 26.4.2002.
+The Commission further directed the petitioner to move as per the complaint handling procedure under the 1998 Regulations to the appellate authority against the imposition of penalty which the appropriate authority shall decide as per rules.
 So, the petitioner has filed this case in this forum to quash the penal bill referred to above.